Tanilogy/tani/README.md

 # tani

-Commandline tool for generating data sets
+Commandline tool for generating data sets for Tani dialects.

+## System requirements

+The current version works only on Mac and Linux.

-## Initializing the system
+## Understanding the directories and files

-Before the system can be initialized, `tani` expects to find a directory named `concepts`, where directories/sub-directories of concept definition files are stored.
+`tani` expects to find a directory named `concepts`, where directories/sub-directories of concept definition files are stored.

 A concept definition file is just a `.txt` file with the following structure.